 Case Western Reserve University is a great decision for students pursuing a Biomedical Engineering degree.
 Located in Cleveland, Ohio, this university is best suited for learners who thrive in a city atmosphere.

 This institution works with its students to insure they take on as little student debt as possible.
 Students usually leave the university with only $26,444 in student loans.In America, only 36.0% of students graduate in four years.
 Case Western is way ahead of the pack on that mark with its 63.6% on-time graduation rate.
-For additional information, look at college scorecard.
+Find all the essential details on Case Western by viewing their scorecard.

 It's hard to find a better school than Duke University if you wish to pursue Biomedical Engineering as a major.
 Students who graduate from this program report average early career income of $65,845 and mid-career income of $120,311.
 The setting in a big urban center is wonderful for students seeking ample chances for networking, experience, and discovery.

 This school attracts the best of the best, and the average SAT score of applicants is typically around 1,460.About 94.5% of the instructors at this school are full-time and have regular office hours, so they will be more available to help.
-Get a better idea of what campus life at Duke is really like by seeing a few campus videos.
+Videos from Duke could be a great way to get more information about the university.